Friday, September 5th 2008

 Batobus (English language version here) is a “Hop on, hop off service”, which means you can, if you wish, spend the day going round and round, getting off for a rest or to explore or have lunch etc., whenever you feel like it.

-Unfortunately, as previously mentioned, that nasty little man, the Pope, is visiting Paris and this is causing more than a small amount of disruption and inconvenience to the rest of us (not to mention the burden on the French tax-payer).
+Unfortunately, as previously mentioned, the Pope is visiting Paris and this is causing more than a small amount of disruption and inconvenience to the rest of us (not to mention the burden on the French tax-payer).
 This disruption included closing off part of the route normally taken by the Batobus, whose itinerary was therefore somewhat shortened.
 The ticket price was reduced accordingly.

 Sailing up and down was quite pleasant nonetheless.
 The heavy rain of yesterday evening had gone and the day was warm, though not as uncomfortably so as in the last couple of days, with sun and clouds – and the occasional shower of rain – alternating brightness and shade.